weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 ### Results
 The results Spider achieves are extremely exciting!
 The headline is that Spider’s Zero-Shot Generalization rivals the performance of the Supervised baseline on Supervised evaluation.
 This means that we take the labeled dataset, divide it into train-test splits, train a Supervised model on this train split, and then evaluate both models on the held-out test split.
 Although Spider has not been trained on this distribution (Zero-Shot Generalization), it achieves a similar performance to the model which has!

 The authors further probe this Zero-Shot Generalization across several Open-Domain Question Answering datasets to illustrate how much better these Self-Supervised algorithms are than their Supervised predecessors.
 Further, the authors show how we can target Spider’s performance to a particular data distribution with Transfer Learning.
-The new algorithms prove to be much more sample efficient, requiring only 128 labeled examples!
+The new algorithms prove to be much more sample-efficient, requiring only 128 labeled examples!

 ## Information Retrieval with Deep Learning